Overview on hardware variants

 I²C

-This variant the communication between host system and OPTIGA™ Trust M chip happens directly via I²C.
+In this variant, the communication between host system and OPTIGA™ Trust M chip happens directly via I²C.

 The preferred setup for this variant is a Raspberry Pi with a Pi 4 Click Shield for mikroBUS™ and an OPTIGA™ Trust M Shield.